scottwoodall/scottwoodall.github.com/_posts/2012-07-31-django-with-an-oracle-backend.md

-Date: 2012-07-31
+---
+layout: post
-Title: Django With An Oracle Backend
+title: Django With An Oracle Backend
+---

 I'm a long time PostgreSQL user and due to business/security requirements am having to use Oracle as a Django backend.
 This post is a place for me to keep notes when dealing with Oracle.
 These notes are specific to a Linux environment running Redhat Enterprise 6.
 The application and database servers are separate hosts.